 It was bubbly and lemony, and packed a wallop.

 “By about nine o’clock, the glass will be optional, too.”
-Kathryn tilted her head toward Gwendolyn’s back door.
+Kathryn tilted her head toward Gwendolyn’s doorway.
 “I’m dying to see what you’ve done with the place.”

 Gwendolyn led her friends through the back room and ushered them into the salon.